Tuesday is Election Day!

 English ivy—an introduced non-native, evergreen vine—is covering these trees along a roadside in Penn Valley.
 The vine deforms the branching of these trees and makes them prone to falling over in high winds since the vines act like a sail.
 Mature trees are invaluable elements of green infrastructure in our community providing clean air, capturing and filtering pollution, slowing stormwater, providing shade and cooling, slowing cars, capturing carbon, and providing essential nutrition, cover, and nesting for songbirds and other wildlife…and they are difficult to replace.
 Please help them to have long lives by keeping English ivy from growing like this.
 If vines are cut or dug out at the base, upper portions of the vines will eventually die.
 Yearly attention to the re-growth of vines will be necessary - a small price to keep a healthy tree canopy.
 Consider working on native trees first since they contribute the most to the local ecosystem.

-Happy winter, Penn Valley!
-This is a great time to address English ivy in your landscape.
+Call to action - English ivy in your landscape.
 Many of our trees are covered in this noxious vine.
 Help our tree canopy by addressing the trees on your property.
 Check property lines and street trees.
 Simply cut the vines at the base of trees as a start.
 Visit our landscape stewardship page for more details.

 Fall land stewardship tip: Consider thinking of fallen leaves as a resource.
 Leave them where they fall under trees and shrubs to feed the trees, provide essential cover for overwintering insects (fireflies, native bees, butterfly chrysalises, toads), provide food for local winter birds, retain soil moisture during this intense drought, prevent soil erosion, improve stormwater management, and honor the beauty of fall.
 As they decompose, they incorporate organic matter into the soil which greatly improves carbon sequestration -- removing excess carbon from the atmosphere so that your yard is a better carbon sink.
 If you have to remove them from the lawn and hardscaping, consider composting them for re-use arour landscape stewardship pageound shrubs and trees, in vegetable beds, as mulch on bare ground, or as a way to smother the lawn to create pollinator gardens or new woodland gardens for next season.
 While non-native turf grasses won't grow well with a heavy layer of leaves, more ecologically-valuable plants like violets, spring wildflowers, ferns, and new tree saplings do.
 Reducing leaf blowing also reduces noise and air pollution for neighbors and reduces fossil fuel burning that otherwise contributes to climate change.
 Pine needles are leaves too and do best when left as natural mulch beneath the trees where they fall as nature intended.
 More information for homeowners and landscapers is here.
 While not traditional cultural practice in recent decades, leaving leaves is now viewed as an essential Earth-friendly, sustainable land care and good citizenship practice.
 Thanks for doing your part to be part of the change.